 2.3.9.
 Representable functors and Yoneda's lemma.
 Much of our discussion about universal properties can be cleanly expressed in terms of representable functors, under the rubric of "Yoneda's Lemma".
 Yoneda's lemma is an easy fact stated in a complicated way.
 Informally speaking, you can essentially recover an object in a category by knowing the maps into it.
-For example, we have seen that the data of maps to $X \times Y$ are naturally (canonically) the data of maps to X and to Y. Indeed, we have now taken this as the definition of $X \times Y$ .
+For example, we have seen that the data of maps to $X \times Y$ are naturally (canonically) the data of maps to X and to Y. Indeed, we have now taken this as the definition of $X \times Y$.

 Recall Example 2.2.20.
-Suppose A is an object of category C. For any object $C \in C$ , we have a set of morphisms Mor(C, A).
-If we have a morphism $f : B \to C$ , we get a map of sets by composition: given a map from C to A, we get a map from B to A by precomposing with $f : B \to C$ .
-Hence this gives a contravariant functor $h_A : C \to Sets$ .
-Yoneda's Lemma states that the functor $h_A$ determines A up to unique isomorphism.
+Suppose A is an object of category C. For any object $C \in C$, we have a set of morphisms Mor(C, A).
+If we have a morphism $f : B \to C$, we get a map of sets by composition: given a map from C to A, we get a map from B to A by precomposing with $f: B \to C$.
+Hence this gives a contravariant functor $h_A: \mathcal{C} \to Sets$.
+Yoneda's Lemma states that the functor h_A determines A up to unique isomorphism.
 More precisely:

+$$(2.3.9.1) \qquad Mor(C,A) \rightarrow Mor(B,A),$$

-$$(2.3.9.1) \qquad \qquad \operatorname{Mor}(\mathsf{C},\mathsf{A}) \to \operatorname{Mor}(\mathsf{B},\mathsf{A}),$$ that commute with the maps (2.3.9.1).
-Prove $i_C$ is induced from a unique isomorphism $A \rightarrow A'$ .
+2.3.X.
+IMPORTANT EXERCISE THAT EVERYONE SHOULD DO ONCE IN THEIR LIFE (YONEDA'S LEMMA).
+Given two objects A and A' in a category C, and bijections that commute with the maps (2.3.9.1).
+Prove i_C is induced from a unique isomorphism $A \to A'$.
 (Hint: This sounds hard, but it really is not.
 This statement is so general that there are really only a couple of things that you could possibly try.
-For example, if you're hoping to find an isomorphism $A \rightarrow A'$ , where will you find it?
+For example, if you're hoping to find an isomorphism $A \to A'$, where will you find it?
 Well, you are looking for an element Mor(A, A').
 So just plug in C = A to (2.3.9.2), and see where the identity goes.
 You will quickly find the desired morphism; show that it is an isomorphism, then show that it is unique.)